Was Makhunik an Ancient Iranian Lilliput?

 In August 2005, a tiny mummified body was found in the ancient Persian village of Makhunik in what is now Iran.
 The discovery caused an international sensation when researchers reported that the remains belonged to an adolescent dwarf and that excavations of the ancient town revealed architecture that suggested it was a city of little people.
-The story has now resurfaced, following a report in PressTV, and is making its way rapidly around alternative news sites.
-Here we explore whether an ancient city of dwarfs really existed, or whether it is all just media sensation.
+Now the city, sometimes referred to as an Iranian Lilliput, is back in the headlines because the country is trying hard to draw in tourists to their unique site.

-According to The Circle of Ancient Iranian Studies, the discovery of the tiny mummy followed two months of illegal excavations in the historical fortress of Gudiz in Kerman province near Shahdad city, which dates back to time of the Sassanid Empire (224 to 651 AD), the last Iranian empire before the rise of Islam.
+As for the hallmark discovery in 2005, The Circle of Ancient Iranian Studies reported that the discovery of the tiny mummy followed two months of illegal excavations in the historical fortress of Gudiz in Kerman province near Shahdad city, which dates back to time of the Sassanid Empire (224 to 651 AD), the last Iranian empire before the rise of Islam.
 The mummy was seized after the smugglers attempted to sell it for more than 3 million U.S. dollars in Germany.

-The 25-centimetre long mummy was well-preserved and covered by a thin layer, which was initially believed to be materials used for mummification, but was later confirmed to be the individual’s skin.
-Initial analyses carried out by a forensic team estimated that the individual was 16 – 17 years old at the time of death.
+The 25-cm (9.84-inch) long mummy was well-preserved and covered by a thin covering, which was initially believed to be materials used for mummification, but was later confirmed to be the individual’s skin.
+Initial analyses carried out by a forensic team estimated that the person was 16 – 17 years old at the time of death.

 The buildings were found to have low walls, only suitable for dwarves, according to Iran Daily.